Connect with us

 – Winners will also receive free sponsorship to attend the 1st Nigeria Tertiary Institution Conference on Sustainable Development Goals (SDGs) in April 2024 in Abuja.

-See also EDUSOKO UNIVERSITY, BIDA RELEASES POST UTME ADMISSION FORM FOR THE 2023/2024 ACADEMIC SESSION
+See also FEDERAL UNIVERSITY OF TECHNOLOGY, OWERRI (FUTO) ANNOUNCES 3RD SUPPLEMENTARY POST UTME ADMISSION EXERCISE FOR THE 2022/2023 ACADEMIC SESSION

 Required Documents: